oberrauch/vascaling/text/equilibrium_runs.md

 **Time series:**

 - [ ] Underestimation of the overall/longterm length/area/volume change by the VAS model, but more high frequency variability?!
-- [ ] Explain damped oscillating behaviour...!
+- [ ] Explain damped oscillating behavior...!

 **Auto correlation function:**